 There are two types of vanilla beans to consider when making vanilla sugar.
 You can use either type individually or blend them according to your preference.

-Grade A vanilla beans: Often known as gourmet vanilla beans, these have a higher moisture content than Grade B beans but have more of a diluted flavor because of the high moisture.
+Grade A vanilla beans: Often referred to as gourmet vanilla beans, these have a higher moisture content than Grade B beans but exhibit a more diluted flavor due to the high moisture content.
 However, they are easy to work with because they are long, plump and easy to cut open with abundant seeds.

 Grade B vanilla beans: These beans are classified as extraction-grade and primarily used to make vanilla extract.
 They feature slender, smaller and drier pods.
 Despite their highly concentrated vanilla flavor, infusing the vanilla flavor takes longer than Grade A beans.